 Whenever you follow a link in the document window, you will just load another document page into that same window.
 If you want to navigate the site more widely, return to the TOC window without closing the document window.
 When you follow another link from the TOC to a document page, you will load the document page in that same document window.
 The browser’s own navigation buttons in the document window will take you forwards and backwards through the document pages that you have viewed, without being affected by your switching to and from the TOC window.

 As it happens, there are several TOCs.
 The site has several subwebs, which are very nearly disjoint, in the sense that few pages in one subweb link naturally to any pages in any other subweb.
-Add that some of these subwebs run to several hundred pages (already) and it makes sense, if only to me, that each subweb should have its own TOC.
+Add that some of these subwebs run to several hundred pages and it makes sense, if only to me, that each subweb has its own TOC.